EvgeniyPaskin/METIS-Project-2/README.md

 4. The final presentation

-Note: As the final dataset is quite big (~200k rows), I've commented all heavy-charting.
+Note: As the final dataset is quite big (~200k rows) to improve reproducibility I've commented all heavy-charting for EDA section.